-0 - 15 Total Earned Hours Below a 1.00 Cum Park GPA 16 - 30 Total Earned Hours Below a 1.50 Cum Park GPA 31 or more Earned Hours
+0 - 15 Total Earned Hours

+Below a 1.00 Cum Park GPA

+16 - 30 Total Earned Hours

+Below a 1.50 Cum Park GPA

+31 or more Earned Hours

-Below a 1.75 Cum Park GPA Any student who has been suspended may appeal in writing to the appropriate academic Dean.
-After being academically suspended from Park University, any student who wishes to return is required to apply for readmission.
+Below a 1.75 Cum Park GPA

+Any student who has been suspended

+may appeal in writing to the appropriate academic Dean.

+After being academically suspended from Park University, any student who wishes to return/re-enroll is required to apply for readmission.
+International nonimmigrant students who have been academically suspended and are unable to gain readmission may lose their lawful visa status.

 If enrollment is broken for two or more semesters for Parkville Campus students, the student will be required to follow the current catalog in effect when readmitted.